kaizeiyimi/XLYAnimatedImage/README.md

 support **speed**, **skipFramesEnabled**, **displayLinkFrameInterval** config.
 Auto preload and clear cache if needed.

 ### updates
-updated to swift 3 and refined some code.
+updated to swift 5 and refined some code.

+### swift 5

+3.x is base on swift 5.0.

 ### swift 3

-2.x will base on swift3.0.
+2.x is base on swift 3.0.

 ### swift 2